-While there are several benefits, research has also shown that there are unique challenges associated with the uptake of online voting.
-One broad set of challenges is issues of security.
-The implementation of online voting presents a variety of security challenges related to authentication, audibility and verifiability, electoral integrity, and privacy.
+While there are several benefits, research has also shown that there are unique issues or challenges associated with the uptake of online voting.
+One broad set of challenges concerns issues of security.
+The implementation of online voting presents a variety of security challenges related to authentication, audibility and verifiability, electoral integrity and privacy.

 Authentication concerns the ability of officials to confirm voter identities, ensure their eligibility to vote, and ensure that only one of their ballots is counted (Ahmad et al., 2020; Gritzalis, 2002).
 One of the largest challenges with implementing online voting in the context of Canadian federal, provincial and municipal elections is that there is currently no way to digitally verify a voter's identity (Goodman, 2017).
-One common verification option is to provide voters with a custom PIN code; however, this has been criticized by experts as insecure.
+One common verification option is to provide voters with a custom PIN code; however this has been criticized by experts as insecure.
 A more secure option for verifying digital ballots is to take a 'layered' approach whereby multiple pieces of personal information or steps (response to a secret question, an object such as a voting card or special code, and biometric data) are required to cast a ballot (Chevallier, 2010).

-A second security challenge is audibility and verifiability.
+A second security challenge concerns audibility and verifiability.
 In the context of elections, ballots must be audited and verified before being released.
 Online voting can complicate this process as voting takes place between an individual's device and external computer servers that are often owned by service providers.
-This process means that digital ballots are counted and verified using computer algorithms rather than being hand-counted by polling personnel (Benaloh et al., 2014; Essex, 2016).
+This process means that digital ballots are counted and verified using computer algorithms rather than hand-counting by polling personnel (Benaloh et al., 2014; Essex, 2016).

 The challenges related to auditability and verifiability present additional issues for electoral integrity and privacy.
-One common concern is the potential for large scale security breaches that manipulate election results.
-Similarly, there are concerns that security threats (e.g., distributed denial of service (DDoS) attacks; malware) will have negative impacts on the privacy and security of individual voters.
+One of the most common concerns about implementing online voting is the potential for large scale security breaches that manipulate election results.
+Similarly, there are concerns that security threats (e.g., distributed denial of service (DDoS) attacks; malware) will also have negative impacts on the privacy and security of individual voters.
 One potential threat is that an outside actor will be able to change or view votes.
 An additional privacy challenge is the potential that voting remotely will result in coercion or fraud.
 For example, remote online voting could allow for situations where families are forced to vote collectively or there is undue familial pressure to vote for a particular candidate or party (Goodman, 2017).
 However, this challenge is not an issue specific to digital voting, but rather applies to remote voting methods (mail-in and telephone voting) more generally.

-While security challenges are inherent to digital voting platforms, there are several measures and safeguards to promote electoral security and voter privacy.
-Online voting services use baseline measures such as Transport Layer Security (TLS), blockchain technology and end-to-end encryption to ensure voter privacy, allow for ballot verification, and to maintain electoral integrity for administrators and voters (Elections BC, 2014; Goodman, 2017).
+While security challenges are inherent to digital voting platforms, there are several measures and safeguards in place to ensure electoral security and voter privacy.
+Online voting services use baseline measures such as Transport Layer Security (TLS), blockchain technology and end-to-end encryption to ensure voter privacy, allow for ballot verification and maintain electoral integrity for both administrators and voters (Elections BC, 2014; Goodman, 2017).

-Continuing to employ practices to improve safety such as Transport Layer Security (TLS) and introducing other elements such as end-to-end encryption and cryptographic end-to-end verifiability can help to mitigate the security concerns on both individual and universal levels (Elections BC, 2014; Goodman, 2017; Nasser et al., 2016).
+Continuing to employ practices that have been used as a baseline to improve safety such as Transport Layer Security (TLS) and introducing other elements such as end-to-end encryption and cryptographic end-to-end verifiability can help to mitigate the security concerns on both individual and universal levels (Elections BC, 2014; Goodman, 2017; Nasser et al., 2016).